openclarity/openclarity/ARCHITECTURE.md

 Once the VMClarity server instance has been deployed, and the scan configurations have been created, VMClarity will discover VM resources within the scan range defined by the scan configuration (e.g., by region, instance tag, and security group).
-Once the target list has been created, snapshots of the targets are taken, and a new scanner VM are launched using the snapshots as attached volumes.
+Once the asset list has been created, snapshots of the assets are taken, and a new scanner VM are launched using the snapshots as attached volumes.
 The VMClarity CLI running within the scanner VM will perform the configured analysis on the mounted snapshot, and report the results to the VMClarity API.
 These results are then processed by the VMClarity backend into